InterBolt/chatbot-sync/README.md

 ### `deployment.json`

-A programmatically generated and maintained file that tells `npm run sync-bots` that a bot in our filesystem was already created within [ChatBotKit](https://chatbotkit.com).
+A programmatically generated and maintained file that tells `npm run sync` that a bot in our filesystem was already created within [ChatBotKit](https://chatbotkit.com).

 ## Roadmap